EdgeNet-project/edgenet-legacy-2024/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/EdgeNet-project/edgenet.svg)](https://pkg.go.dev/github.com/EdgeNet-project/edgenet)

 EdgeNet is Kubernetes adapted for the network edge.
-It allows you to deploy applications to hundreds of nodes that are scattered across the internet, rather than to just one or a small number of centralized datacenters.
+It allows you to deploy applications to hundreds of nodes that are scattered across the internet, rather than just one or a small number of centralized data centers.

 The code that we are developing here is in production powering [the EdgeNet testbed](https://www.edge-net.org/), on which researchers worldwide conduct experiments in distributed systems and internet measurements.

+## Documentation

+EdgeNet provides extensive documentation and various tutorials to make the adoption easier and faster.
+All of the documentation currently resides in the doc folder and can be accessed by clicking [here](./docs/README.md).

 ## Support